MG Software.

 Frequently asked questions

-Without MCP, every AI agent must build custom integrations for each tool and data source it wants to use — similar to how before HTTP, every program had its own networking protocol.
-MCP standardizes this communication: an AI agent that supports MCP can immediately connect to any MCP-compatible service, drastically reducing development time and ensuring interoperability.
+Without MCP, every AI agent must build custom integrations for each tool and data source it wants to use, similar to how before HTTP, every program had its own networking protocol.
+MCP standardizes this communication: an AI agent that supports MCP can immediately connect to any MCP-compatible service, drastically reducing development time and ensuring interoperability across different AI models and vendors.
+The protocol also provides built-in security primitives like authentication, permissions, and audit logging, so teams do not have to reinvent these controls for each new integration.
+This combination of standardization and security makes MCP a foundational building block for enterprise AI deployments.

-No, MCP is an open standard that can be used by any AI model or agent.
-While Anthropic developed MCP, the protocol is open-source and supported by a broad ecosystem.
-In 2026, OpenAI, Google, and various open-source frameworks also support MCP.
-It was designed to be model-agnostic.
+No, MCP is an open standard that can be used by any AI model or agent regardless of vendor.
+While Anthropic developed and open-sourced MCP, the protocol has been widely adopted across the industry.
+In 2026, OpenAI, Google, Microsoft, and various open-source frameworks including LangChain, CrewAI, and AutoGen support MCP natively.
+The specification is publicly available and SDKs exist in Python, TypeScript, Kotlin, and other languages.
+It was designed from the ground up to be model-agnostic and vendor-neutral.

 MCP has security as a core principle.
 The protocol supports OAuth 2.0 authentication, fine-grained permission models that determine which tools an agent may invoke, audit logging of all interactions, and rate limiting.
 MCP servers determine which capabilities they offer and can restrict access per client.
 For enterprise use, it is essential to add a human-in-the-loop approval step for sensitive actions.